 2. May Improve Symptoms of Dementia and Alzheimer’s

 Most studies have investigated the effects of ginkgo on lowering Alzheimer’s symptoms in patients already undergoing standard AD treatment with cholinesterase inhibitor drugs (ChEIs).
-But when groups of AD patients taking additional ginkgo supplementation have been compared to those not taking ginkgo-combination therapy over at least a one-year period, significant differences in both cognition and quality of life have been reported, according to scores on the Alzheimer’s Disease Assessment Scale (ADAS-Cog) and Activities of Daily Living (ADL) Scale.
-(11)
+But when groups of AD patients taking additional ginkgo supplementation have been compared to those not taking ginkgo-combination therapy over at least a one-year period, significant differences in both cognition and quality of life have been reported.

-One high-quality clinical trial found that a higher dose (up to 480 milligrams) of ginkgo biloba reduced symptoms of generalized anxiety disorder by the end of four weeks.
+One high-quality clinical trial found that a higher dose (up to 480 milligrams) of ginkgo biloba reduced generalized anxiety symptoms by the end of four weeks.
 Researchers found that the highest dose given was marginally more effective and that the decrease in symptoms didn’t reach statistical significance until after the entire four week period had passed.
-(12)

-However, ginkgo biloba doesn’t seem to have an impact on depression or other mood disorders.
+However, this herb doesn’t seem to have an impact on depression or other mood disorders.
 It does increase the effectiveness of treatment for one major mental illness, but we’ll get to that.

 7. Could Improve Libido

 Results have been somewhat inconsistent so far, but it seems true that ginkgo biloba has some impact on libido, as it helps blood flow more efficiently and relaxes smooth muscle tissue.